 The African American Studies Department has mandatory advising for all AASD majors.

-Undergraduates in good academic standing may enroll in the African American Studies Department or obtain more information about available options and services by contacting the Undergraduate Academic Advisor, African American Studies Department, 2169 Lefrak Hall, University of Maryland, College Park, MD 20742, 301-405-1158.
+Undergraduates in good academic standing may enroll in the African American Studies Department or obtain more information about available options and services by contacting the Undergraduate Academic Advisor, African American Studies Department, 1119 Taliaferro Hall, University of Maryland, College Park, MD 20742, 301-405-1158.

 Undergraduate Research Experiences

-African American Studies majors and certificate students are welcome to apply for undergraduate research assistant internships as part of the AASP386, Experiential Learning, course.
+African American Studies majors and certificate students are welcome and encouraged to apply for undergraduate research assistantships as part of AASP386, Experiential Learning.
 The student must be in good standing and have at least 56 cumulative credit hours to apply.

-Additionally, AASD majors with an overall G.P.A. of 3.0 or above may enroll, with department permission, in the AASP397, Senior Thesis, course working with one or more CORE AASD faculty members.
+Additionally, AASD majors with an overall G.P.A. of 3.0 or above may enroll, with department permission, in the AASP397, Senior Thesis, working with one or more core AASD faculty members.
 The student must have successfully completed AASP297, Research Methods in African American Studies.

 For more information and details, please call the AASD Academic Advisor at 301-405-1158.

-Experiential Learning in African American Studies is an academic seminar for majors and certificate students who are working at internship or service sites related to African American Studies.
+Experiential Learning, AASP386, in African American Studies is an academic seminar for majors and certificate students who are working at internship or service sites and organizations whose mission and goals related to the African American experience.
 Through course work and class discussions, students are challenged to integrate their experiential experiences with the interdisciplinary study of past and present African American communities.
-To successfully earn credit for experiential learning students must fulfill the requirements at the internship or service site, participate in a bi-weekly seminar, and complete the assigned projects aimed at bringing together academic research, reflective work, and professional development.
+To successfully earn credit for experiential learning students must fulfill the requirements at the internship or service site, participate in a weekly seminar, and complete the assigned projects aimed at bringing together academic research, reflective work, and professional development.

 The internship or service portion of the course requires students to work closely with their site supervisors.
 Students are required to fulfill the job responsibilities and work the number of hours per week that is outlined in their learning proposals.
 Site supervisors define specific job responsibilities and assignments, monitor their training, and evaluate their performance at the end of the semester by completing an evaluation form and submitting a letter of recommendation to be included in their portfolios.

-AASP 386 - Experiential Learning in African American Studies was developed to enable majors and certificate students to formally link their academic studies to experiences as undergraduate teaching assistants and interns, and to do so in a structured learning context.
+AASP 386 - Experiential Learning in African American Studies was developed to enable majors and certificate students to formally link their academic studies to experiences as undergraduate teaching assistants, undergraduate research assistants, and through external internships, while doing so in a structured learning context.

-Interns must participate in a weekly seminar, and complete the assigned projects aimed at bringing together academic research, reflective work, and professional development.
+All students must participate in a weekly seminar, and complete assigned projects aimed at bringing together academic research, reflective work, and professional development.